 What you need to know:

-I do not claim to understand the intricacies of evolution, however, if I was to design a human from scratch I would include in the recipe :
+I do not claim to understand the intricacies of evolution, however, if I was to design a human from scratch I would definitely include this in the recipe :

 I have seen clients feel more pleasure, more enjoyment and yes, more physical response, when they move their focus onto two simple but powerful questions before sex or pumping:

-“Do I feel stressed or unsafe right now?”
+“What might be making me feel stressed or unsafe right now?”

 “What could I do to feel more safe and relaxed?”

 Get adrenaline and cortisol out of your system in 10 seconds or less :